mesosphere/konvoy-image-builder/docs/dev/add-new-os.md

 #### Goss

-When adding a new OS family, a GOSS spec needs to be added to the repo.
+When adding a new OS family, a GOSS spec is required.

 For [PR #100](https://github.com/mesosphere/konvoy-image-builder/pull/100/files), all that was done to achieve this was to simply copy `goss/centos` to `goss/ubuntu`.

 ## Adding a New Supported Version

 If the OS family is supported, adding a new image definition is straightforward.
 Here is an example of adding Ubuntu 18.04 support, which is part of the Debian OS family:

 - [PR #104](https://github.com/mesosphere/konvoy-image-builder/pull/104)